kevL/yata/ReadMe.txt

                  Handbook recompiler tool)
              (2) warn about suspicious (non-ASCII) characters in colhead labels.
-                 When labeling a colhead Strict "true" allows only alpha-numeric characters and the underscore character, while Strict "false" allows any printable ASCII character except the double-quote.
+                 When labeling a colhead Strict "true" allows only alpha-numeric characters and the underscore character, otherwise any printable ASCII character except the double-quote are allowed.
                  Note that Yata supports 2da-files with Unicode in their colhead labels - but if you want to edit such labels use a decent texteditor (or try a different 2da-editor)